 This Index focuses on the forces required to win two major wars as the baseline force-sizing metric.
 The military’s effectiveness, both as a deterrent against opportunistic competitor states and as a valued training partner in the eyes of other countries, derives from its effectiveness (proven or presumed) in winning wars.

-With this in mind, we assessed the state of military affairs for U.S. forces as it pertains to their ability to deliver hard power against an enemy in three areas:
+With this in mind, we assessed the state of America’s military U.S. forces as it pertains to their ability to deliver hard power against an enemy in three areas:

 - Capacity, and